-Is this already the Rams' best offense since GSOT?
+Is this already the Rams' best offense since Greatest Show on Turf?

 "It feels good, man, it feels good," Rams running back Todd Gurley said after Thursday's 41-39 win.
 "We haven’t been able to put up points like that since Marshall and them left."

-"Marshall" is Marshall Faulk, who starred for The Greatest Show on Turf, Rams teams that went to two Super Bowls and scored a whopping 1,569 regular-season points in a three-year stretch from 1999 to 2001.
+"Marshall" is Marshall Faulk, who starred for the Greatest Show on Turf -- the Rams teams that went to two Super Bowls and scored a whopping 1,569 regular-season points in a three-year stretch from 1999 to 2001.

-That brings up an interesting question: Is this offense, inept in every way imaginable last season, already the Rams' best since those Kurt Warner-led glory days of The Greatest Show on Turf?
+That brings up an interesting question: Is this offense, inept in every way imaginable last season, already the Rams' best since those Kurt Warner-led glory days of the Greatest Show on Turf?
 It's still way too early to tell.
 (And keep this in mind: The defenses for the Rams' three opponents -- the Colts, Redskins and 49ers -- all rank within the bottom 11 on ESPN's Football Power Index.)
 But some of the numbers do support that claim.

 The last time the Rams had 100 points through the first three games of a season was 2000, when they scored 119 over the first three games (and 262 over the first six).